-Fixed services community
+Fixed service parameters

-It is often recommended that FS characteristics are to be found in the Rec.
-ITU-R F.758-4 when FS frequency[22] sharing with aircraft-mounted FSS Earth stations in the band 27.5-29.5 GHz is considered.
-Note that Rec.
-ITU-R F.758-4 has also been newly revised; the draft revision is currently in the final stage of being approved and publication of new version F.758-5 is expected soon.
-As specified in Annex 2 of its Section 4, the system parameters shown are not representative of any actual FS system, but represent an averaging or an expected range of values suitable for generic sharing/compatibility studies.
+Recommendation ITU-R F.758 [22] provides fixed service charactersitics for sharing with aircraft-mounted FSS Earth stations in the 27.5-29.5 GHz band..
+As specified in the Recommendation (Annex 2, Section 4), the system parameters providedare not representative of any actual FS system, but represent an averaging or an expected range of values suitable for generic sharing/compatibility studies.

-Stations FS5 and FS6 in the table Table 70 Error!
+Stations FS5 and FS6 in the Table 70 Error!
 Reference source not found.below have parameters in line with the Rec.
-ITU-R F.758-5.
-Also four other representative FS stations FS1, FS2, FS3 and FS4 can be proposed.[22]
-FS1 and FS3 stations are representative of PP FS stations typically deployed, FS2 is representative of a longer than usual link operating in Scotland or Wales where the terrain is mountainous and hence an elevation angle of 5 degrees is appropriate, while FS4 is representative of a P-MP Hub station; P-MP subscriber stations are expected to have parameters similar to those valid for PP stations.
+ITU-R F.758 [22]. .
+FS1 and FS3 stations are representative of typically deployed PP FS stations.
+FS2 is representative of a longer than typical link operating mountainous terrain and hence an elevation angle of 5 degrees is appropriate, .
+FS4 is representative of a P-MP Hub station.
+P-MP subscriber stations are expected to have parameters similar to those valid for PP stations.

-Antenna radiation patterns for FS-PP are usually assumed in sharing studies using the formulas in ITU-R F.699 [23] (when a single FS system is considered as victim/interferer) or F.1245 [24] (when averaging among a number of FS systems as victim/interferer).
-For P-MP it is recommended to use the ITU-R F.1336.[25]
+Antenna radiation patterns for FS-PP are usually assumed in sharing studies using the formulas in Recommendation ITU-R F.699 [23] (when a single FS system is considered as victim/interferer) or Recommendation ITU-R F.1245 [24] (when averaging among a number of FS systems as victim/interferer).
+For P-MP it is recommended to use Recommendation ITU-R F.1336 [25].

 Table 70: Recommended FS characteristics for FS vs FSS studies